 Thanks to modern technology, dental implants are a strong, beautiful and completely natural-looking treatment for missing teeth.
-They can restore your smile and your self-confidence in as little as two office visits.
+We can restore your smile and your self-confidence in as little as two office visits.
 Dallas area cosmetic dentist, Dr. Mark Sowell provides affordable dental implants in Plano, Texas.
-He uses the most advanced techniques to fill in the gaps, permanently replace missing teeth and give you a smile you feel confident in.
+He uses the most advanced techniques to fill in the gaps, permanently replace missing teeth and give you a smile you will feel confident in.